COSSAS/SOARCA/docs/content/en/docs/core-components/reporting.md

 The logic and extensibility is implemented in the SOARCA architecture by means of reporting interfaces.
 At this stage, we implement an *IWorkflowReporter* to push information about the entire workflow to be executed, and an *IStepReporter* to push step-specific information as the steps of the workflow are executed.

 A high level *Reporter* component will implement both interfaces, and maintain the list of decomposer and executor reporters activated for the SOARCA instance.
 The *Reporter* class will invoke all reporting functions for each active reporter.
+Executer and Decomposer components will be injected each with the Reporter, as interface of respectively workflow, and step, to keep the reporting scope separated.

+The *DownStream* reporters will instead implement push-specific reporting functions as per the *IDownStreamReporter* interface.
+Internal components to SOARCA, and third-party tool reporters, will implement the same interface.

 ## Future plans